1926 FA Cup final

 The 1926 FA Cup final was a football match between Bolton Wanderers and Manchester City on 24 April 1926 at Wembley Stadium in London.
 The showpiece match of English football's primary cup competition, the Football Association Challenge Cup (better known as the FA Cup), it was the 55th final, and the fourth at Wembley.

 Each team progressed through five rounds to reach the final.
 Both teams were members of the Football League First Division, Bolton Wanderers occupying a position in upper-mid-table and Manchester City next to bottom.
-Consequently, Bolton entered the match as favourites and, as expected, went on to win, their single goal being scored by David Jack.
+Consequently, Bolton entered the match as favourites and won with a single goal scored by David Jack.

 Route to the final

 Bolton Wanderers

 Both teams entered the competition in the third round, the entry point for First Division clubs.
 Bolton Wanderers were drawn away at Accrington Stanley but, following a request to the FA, the match was switched to Bolton for crowd safety reasons.
-Bolton's David Jack scored the only goal of the game in an unexpectedly close contest.
+Bolton's David Jack scored the only goal of the game in a close contest.
 To the resentment of the Bolton crowd, Ted Vizard was sent off for the first time in his career, leading the referee to require a police escort to the railway station.
-In the fourth round Bolton were held to a surprise draw at Third Division team Bournemouth & Boscombe Athletic.
+In the fourth round Bolton were held to a surprise draw by Third Division Bournemouth & Boscombe Athletic.
 The Wanderers lost Bill Cope to injury after fifteen minutes.
 A 1–0 half-time lead quickly turned into a 2–1 deficit early in the second half but, with five minutes remaining, Jack scored an equaliser.

 Bolton's fifth round home tie against South Shields produced a straightforward 3–0 victory.
-The goals were scored by Joe Smith, Jack Smith and David Jack, the latter maintaining his record of scoring in every round.
+The goals were scored by Joe Smith, Jack Smith and Jack, who maintained his record of scoring in every round.
 The quarter-final against Nottingham Forest required two replays to produce a winner.
 Following a 2–2 draw in Nottingham and a goalless game in Bolton, the Wanderers prevailed 1–0 in another close game held at Old Trafford.
-Bolton drew Swansea Town, the last remaining Second Division club, in the semi-final.
-This meant Bolton did not meet a single First Division club in their path to the final.
+Bolton drew Swansea Town, the last remaining Second Division club, in the semi-finals, which meant they had not met a single First Division club in their path to the final.
 Three early goals gave Bolton a comfortable 3–0 win at White Hart Lane.